elibessen/elibessen/README.md

 I'm an Australian front-end web developer and designer, dabbling in back-end and game development occasionally.

-I'm currently studying a Bachelor of Computer Science.
+I'm currently studying a Bachelor of Computer Science and an IT Support Administrator at Sarah Group.

 I'm not really working on anything at the moment.